astridyz/Celesta/docs/Concepts/Traits.md

 ### Understanding Traits

-Unlike traditional systems that run continuously, traits are invoked under specific conditions, making them efficient and targeted in their operation.

 Traits are designed to act upon entities when certain criteria are met.
 For example, when an entity acquires a new component or its state changes, the relevant traits are automatically triggered.

 This approach minimizes unnecessary processing and allows the system to respond dynamically to changes in the game or entities' state.